 Average salary based on the 2021 BLS Occupational Employment Statistics survey

 What is Computer Science?
 A Career Leap

 Getting to where he wanted to be in the computer science field didn’t happen overnight for Bishop.
-In addition to earning his bachelor’s degree and master’s degree at night, he worked during the day in several positions throughout his time at National University.
+In addition to earning his bachelor’s and master’s degrees at night, he worked during the day in several positions throughout his time at National University.
 When beginning his bachelor’s degree, Bishop was working as a government contractor.
 From there, he moved on to doing QA and test automation for a company that makes software for cash registers and point-of-sale systems.
 After a year there, he began doing test automation for a company that works with kiosks where people can sell their old mobile phones.

 It was only after earning his master’s degree from National University that Bishop was finally able to move into cybersecurity — an area that had interested him for years.
 He joined a start-up cybersecurity firm and started out doing QA automation.
 “Now, I’m doing a lot more in the area of deploying infrastructure that software runs on to make sure it works well and is robust enough to handle traffic,” says Bishop.
 He also provides technical support to customers and offers recommendations regarding how to fix flaws in their infrastructure.
 “I really like what I do,” he says.
 “I finally made it!”

 So, what advice does Bishop have for those who might be considering earning an on-site or online degree in computer science?
 “If it’s something that interests them, it’s definitely worth doing,” he says.
 “You’re going to get out of [school] what you put into it.
 And you’ll come out with the skills you need to get a job in the field.”

 If you’re interested in learning more about how you can earn your online degree or on-campus Master of Science in Computer Science, regardless of how busy your schedule is — explore the possibilities at National University.
 Our

 admission advisors can answer any questions you might have about the program and can guide you through the application process.